OptimalScale/LMFlow/README.md

 Please refer to our [Documentation](https://optimalscale.github.io/LMFlow/) for more API reference and experimental results.

 ## Citation
+If you find this repository useful, please consider giving ⭐ and citing:

 ```
 @misc{lmflow,
   author = {Shizhe Diao and Rui Pan and Hanze Dong and KaShun Shum and Jipeng Zhang and Wei Xiong and Tong Zhang},